w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 :::

 Public referenda can be proposed and voted on by any token holder in the system as long as they provide a bond.
-After a proposal is made, others can agree with it by _seconding_ it and putting up tokens equal to the original bond.
-Every launch period, the most seconded proposal will be moved to the public referenda table where it can be voted upon.
+After a proposal is made, others can agree with it by *endorsing* it and putting up tokens equal to the original bond.
+Every launch period, the most endorsed proposal will be moved to the public referenda table where it can be voted upon.
 Voters who are willing to lock up their tokens for a greater duration of time can do so and get their vote amplified.
 For more details on the governance system please see [here](../learn/learn-governance.md).